![]() |

 Shown above is the first edition, published in 1865 after the return of the Great Eastern from the unsuccessful cable laying voyage of that year.
 The book includes two maps showing existing cables, a fold-out diagram of the Great Eastern, and four tipped-in real photographs of Cyrus Field and other members of the expedition.
 It seems likely that this copy was a special production, as other copies are listed as having three portraits, and these are line drawings rather than photographs.
 See below.
 In the Catalogue of the Wheeler Gift (entry 1633), Latimer Clark's copy of this book is described as having two photographic portraits:

 The sad remains of the Wheeler Gift Collection are now languishing largely inacessible at the New York Public Library, and I have not been able to check this copy.
-Kirsten van der Veen notes that the Dibner Library's copy of this edition has line-drawing portraits of Cyrus Field (between p.16-17), William Thomson (between p.24-25) and Cromwell F. Varley (between p.56-57).
-In this copy, however, the three line drawings have evidently been removed and replaced with four photographs: Cyrus Field has been moved to page 5 and William Thomson to page 16; Henry Clifford replaces William Thomson at page 24; and Samuel Canning replaces Cromwell F Varley at page 56.
+Kirsten van der Veen notes that the Dibner Library’s copy of this edition has line-drawing portraits of Cyrus Field (between p.16-17), William Thomson (between p.24-25) and Cromwell F. Varley (between p.56-57).
+In the copy shown on this page, however, the three line drawings have evidently been removed and replaced with four photographs: Cyrus Field has been moved to page 5 and William Thomson to page 16; Henry Clifford replaces William Thomson at page 24; and Samuel Canning replaces Cromwell F. Varley at page 56.
 The three original line drawings may be seen at the end of this page.
-The photographs from this copy are shown below; for comparison, the sketches are by Henry O'Neil.
-Originally published in the ship's newspaper on board Great Eastern in 1865, O'Neil's sketches were reproduced in Willoughby Smith's 1891 book The Rise and Extension of Submarine Telegraphy.
+The photographs from this copy are shown below; for comparison, the sketches are by Henry O’Neil.
+Originally published in the ship’s newspaper on board Great Eastern in 1865, O’Neil’s sketches were reproduced in Willoughby Smith’s 1891 book The Rise and Extension of Submarine Telegraphy.
 Charles Bright, in his 1898 book Submarine Telegraphs, says of the 1865 and 1866 expeditions:

 The line drawings from the copy in the Dibner Library are shown below: